Doing Business in Poland

 Financial reporting

-The accounting standards in Poland have been undergoing significant changes to bring Polish accounting practices closer to the International Financial Reporting Standards (IFRS).
-However, due to the many changes in IFRS, differences continue to exist.
-Accounting records should be kept and financial statements drawn up in the Polish language and expressed in the Polish currency.
-A statutory audit is required for all joint stock companies, limited liability companies, general partnerships, partnerships, limited partnerships, civil partnerships and natural person enterprises if two of the following criteria are met: a) the average annual full-time employment was at least 50; b) balance sheet total as at the end of the financial year equalled at least EUR 2.5 million in the Polish currency; and c) net revenues from sales of goods and products and financial operations for the financial year equalled at least EUR 5 million in the Polish currency.
+Financial Reporting Accounting standards in Poland are undergoing significant changes aimed at aligning Polish practices with International Financial Reporting Standards (IFRS).
+However, due to numerous amendments to IFRS, differences still persist.
+Accounting records should be maintained, and financial statements should be prepared in the Polish language and denominated in Polish currency.
+A statutory audit is mandatory for all joint-stock companies, limited liability companies, general partnerships, limited partnerships, civil partnerships, and sole proprietorships if two of the following criteria are met: a) the average annual employment, expressed in full-time equivalents, amounted to at least 50 persons; b) the total value of balance sheet assets at the end of the financial year was equivalent in Polish currency to at least EUR 3,125,000; and c) the annual net revenue was equivalent in Polish currency to at least EUR 6,250,000.

 Labour